Pygmalion of Tyre: Date

 Pygmalion's dates, if this citation is to be trusted, are thus dependent on the date of the founding of Carthage.
-Here ancient classical sources given two possibilities: 825 BCE or 814 BCE.
+Here ancient classical sources give two possibilities: 825 or 814 BC.
 The 814 date is derived from the Greek historian Timaeus (c.
 345–260 BCE), and is the more commonly accepted year.
 The 825 date is taken from the writings of Pompeius Trogus (1st century BCE), whose forty-four book Philippic History survives only in abridged form in the works of the Roman historian Justin.
 In a 1951 article, J. Liver argued that the 825 date has some credibility because, with it, the elapsed time between that date and the start of building of Solomon's Temple, given as 143 years and 8 months in Menander/Josephus, agrees very closely with the date of approximately 967 BCE for the start of Temple construction as derived from 1 Kings 6:1 (fourth year of Solomon) and the date given by most historians for the end of Solomon's forty-year reign, i.e. 932 or 931 BCE.
 If, however, the starting place is 814 BCE, measuring back 143 or 144 years does not agree with this Biblical date.

 Liver advanced a second reason to favor the 825 date, related to the inscription of Shalmaneser III, king of Assyria, mentioned below, where it was mentioned that philological studies have equated this Ba'li-manzer with Balazeros (Baal-Eser II), grandfather of Pygmalion.
 The best texts of Menander/Josephus give six years for Balazeros, followed by nine years for his son and successor Mattenos (Mattan I), making 22 years between the start of Balazeros's reign and the seventh year of Pygmalion.
 If these 22 years are measured back from 814 BCE, they fall short of the 841 date required for Balazeros's tribute to Shalmaneser.
 With the 825 date, however, Balazeros's last year would be approximately 841 BCE, the time of the tribute to Shalmaneser.